Session 7/15Page 4/5 Topic B: Age 3-18

 “When I was your age my mother and father were very busy and I was often left alone.
 When I tried to make friends with other children they often rejected and bullied me.
 So I decided to sit in my room all day – I didn’t want to contact others because I was sure that they didn’t like me or would reject me.
 When I grew up I found out that a lot of children do this, and I think it is wise – then they are protected from being rejected again“.

-- You can read or invent a bedtime story for the child about an abandoned child – such as Oliver Twist (or another person from a novel in your country who the child can identify with).
+- You can read or make up a bedtime story for the child about an abandoned child – such as Oliver Twist (or another person from a novel in your country who the child can identify with).
 Along the way you can ask the child if it recognizes what the person feels and thinks.

 - You can use dolls, drawings or clay to play with the child.
 Stories where the child is exposed to abandonment or loss of parents and finds ways to cope with the situation.